aswin-bs/Llama3_malayalam_finetune/Readme.md

 # Fine-Tuning LLaMA Model

-This project demonstrates the process of fine-tuning the LLaMA model using instruct dataset on malayalm .
+This project demonstrates the process of fine-tuning the LLaMA model using malayalam instruct dataset and unsloth.

 ## Table of Contents